 Part of my job as a Lead Learner is to model how we can find, analyze, evaluate, and use the best information out there.
-Here’s an example of a post I shared with students during the pandemic about physical fitness.
+Here’s an example: a post about physical fitness that I shared with students during the pandemic.

 This page provides some basic information about physical fitness, one of the five fitnesses of Open-Source Learning.
 It also comes with a story.
 If you want to skip the story and get right to the practices, scroll down for a no-gear workout plan, and (coming soon) information on nutrition and sleep.

-In Open-Source Learning, the teacher functions as a lead learner.
+In Open-Source Learning, the teacher, trainer, or organizational authority functions as a lead learner.
 In addition to sharing information and providing guidance and feedback, the lead learner paves the way by demonstrating strategies for seeking out the information and people that can help us grow and improve.

-Here is an example.
 As 2019 was coming to an end, I felt like I needed to learn more to improve my physical fitness.
-I was an athlete in high school and college, but that was a long time ago, and – like many Americans – my work and family life was pretty sedentary.
+I was an athlete in high school and college, but that was a long time ago, and, like many Americans, my work and family life was pretty sedentary.
 I went to the gym, but the old workouts were only getting me so far.

 One day I talked with a friend about this and he mentioned a book:

 Usually I resist this kind of stuff.
 I’m generally suspicious of people who sell superficial solutions.
 That cover?
 Come on.
 But I respect the friend who endorsed the book.
 He’s been a reliable source of information in my life for a long time.
-So, I decided to give it a shot.
-I bought the book.
+So I bought the book.

 The book grabbed me from the beginning.
 Instead of YELLING!! promises of six-pack abs, it started by describing elements of our mindset, and the thought patterns that hold us back from achieving the goals we want.

 I have often found that the principles of sports psychology can useful in all sorts of learning contexts.
 The author of the book, Bobby Maximus (the name Robert MacDonald got when he bulked up in high school and college), was speaking my language.
-So, I read on, did the workouts in the book, and I got results.
+I read on, I did the workouts, and I got results.

-After 12 weeks of following the workouts in the book to the letter, I had improved by every measure: I was faster, stronger, leaner, and more energetic throughout the day than when I started.
+After 12 weeks of following Bobby’s instructions to the letter, I had improved by every measure.
+I was faster, stronger, leaner, and more energetic throughout the day than when I started.

 But then I hit another plateau.
-I did the complete workout cycle two more times, and nothing seemed to change.
-Pretty soon I started to doubt myself – my effort, my form – and I realized that I could only progress so far without a trainer to give me advice and feedback.
+I did the complete workout cycle two more times and nothing seemed to change.
+Pretty soon I started to doubt myself.
+Was it my effort?
+My form?
+I realized that I could only progress so far without a trainer to give me advice and feedback.